-The following graph shows a comparison of cumulative total returns for an investment in our common stock, the S&P Telecom Select Index and the S&P Global SmallCap Index from October 31, 2013 to October 31, 2018 .
-The S&P Telecom Select Industry Index comprises stocks in the S&P Total Market Index that are classified in the Global Industry Classification Standard as alternative carriers, communications equipment, integrated telecom services and wireless telecom services sub-industries.
-The S&P Global SmallCap Index comprises the stocks representing the lowest 15% of float-adjusted market cap in each developed and emerging country.
-This graph is not deemed to be "filed" with the SEC or subject to the liabilities of Section 18 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the graph shall not be deemed to be incorporated by reference into any prior or subsequent filing by us under the Securities Act of 1933, as amended, or the Exchange Act.
+The following graph shows a comparison of cumulative total returns for an investment in our common stock, the S&P North American Technology-Multimedia Networking Index and the Russell 1000 from October 31, 2014 to October 31, 2019.
+These comparative indices differ from those presented in our Annual Report on Form 10-K for the fiscal year ended December 31, 2018.
+However, for this year, we have included our current and previous indices for comparative purposes in order to allow investors to benchmark our performance as we make this transition.
+We believe that our current indices more closely align with our business from a market capitalization and industry perspective.
+Among other things, we have recently been added to the Russell 1000 index, which comprises the stocks representing the 1,000 largest publicly traded American companies as measured by market capitalization.
+We also currently measure our relative stock performance against the S&P North American Technology-Multimedia Networking Index for purposes of certain, performancebased market stock unit awards that have been granted to our executive officers.
+The S&P North American Technology-Multimedia Networking Index comprises stocks in the S&P Total Market Index that are classified under the Global Industry Classification Standard communications equipment subindustry.
+This graph is not deemed to be "soliciting material" or "filed" with the SEC or subject to the liabilities of Section 18 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the graph shall not be deemed to be incorporated by reference into any prior or subsequent filing by us under the Securities Act of 1933, as amended, or the Exchange Act.

-Assumes \$100 invested in Ciena Corporation, the S&P Telecom Select Index and the S&P Global SmallCap Index, respectively, on October 31, 2013 with all dividends reinvested at month-end.
+Assumes \$100 invested in Ciena Corporation, the S&P North American Technology-Multimedia Networking Index, the Russell 1000, the S&P Telecom Select Index and the S&P Global SmallCap Index, respectively, on October 31, 2014 with all dividends reinvested at month-end.

-(b) Not applicable.

-(c) Not applicable.
+- (b) Not applicable. - (c) Not applicable.